open-hand/choerodon-front/README.md

 * [choerodon-front-agile](https://github.com/choerodon/choerodon-front-agile) - Agile Front is the core front service of Choerodon.
 The service is responsible for Agile process management and providing users with a better user experience through rich display.
 * [choerodon-front-wiki](https://github.com/choerodon/choerodon-front-wiki) - This project looks at the wiki space of the organization and project, as well as features such as creating wiki space.
 * [choerodon-front-test-manager](https://github.com/choerodon/choerodon-front-test-manager) - Test Manager Front is the core front service of Choerodon.
 The service provide users with agile continuous testing tools.
 Improve test flexibility and visibility.
 Optimize project test management methods.
+* [choerodon-front-issue](https://github.com/choerodon/choerodon-front-issue) - `Issue Front` is the core front service of Choerodon.
+The service is responsible for Issue and stateMachine process management and providing users with a better user experience through rich display.

 ## To get the code